 According to a recent survey conducted by Davids Bridal, Most Brides aren’t surprised when their partner proposes!
 57% said they were expecting it and 43% said they were surprised

-- 22% of Women would change something about how they were proposed to, 20% would change the proposal speech and 14% would even change their engagement ring!
+22% of women would change something about how they were proposed, 20% would change the proposal speech and 14% would even change their engagement ring!

-- The majority of couples wait at least 6 months after getting engaged before they get married with the largest percentage, 40% waiting between 13-18 months to then get married.
+The majority of couples wait at least 6 months after getting engaged before they get married to the largest percentage, 40% waiting between 13-18 months to then get married.

-- Back in the early 1900s women who had suffered a broken engagement were viewed as being ‘damaged’ and this saw a now obsolete law called “Breach of Promise to Marry” to be enforced.
+Back in the early 1900s women who had suffered a broken engagement were viewed as being ‘damaged’ and this saw a now-obsolete law called “Breach of Promise to Marry” to be enforced.
 This law allowed women to sue men for breaking off their engagement!
-Luckily by the 1930s social standards loosened and this was when engagement rings started to take on a while new meaning – insurance!
+Luckily by the 1930s social standards loosened and this was when engagement rings started to take on a whole new meaning – insurance!